-Imagine setting up an on-site yoga class an hour or two after the day shift ends or before the night shift starts.
-These classes can also serve as avenues for team building or they can be used to encourage groups of friends to engage in healthy bonding activities.
+Imagine setting up an on-site yoga class for an hour or two after the day shift ends or before the night shift starts.
+Such a class can contribute to better team building.
+It can be used to encourage groups of friends to engage in healthy bonding activities.

 Acknowledge Cultural Factors in Mental Health

 Filipinos are not the only Asians who show bias against people with mental health problems.
 But because the Philippines has a thriving outsourcing industry, it’s important for businesses to understand how they can make their mental wellness initiatives work within this cultural framework.

 The stigma is still prevalent in Philippine society even in this day and age.
 And so, agents rarely seek professional help when they’re experiencing an extremely stressful event.
 They belatedly realize their mistake once they had an emotional breakdown at work.
 Most people will rather remain silent about what they’re going through than talk about it.
 Many of them turn to other means of coping, such as excessive drinking and risky sexual behavior.
 In worse cases, they indulge in illicit drug use.